Albert-Gao/blog/source/_posts/how-to-test-expressjs-with-jest-and-supertest.md

 ## 8 How to run the tests

 You might want to use `jest --runInBand` to run the tests depending on how you structure your tests.
 Otherwise, multiple tests access same collection will cause random failing for your tests.

+But thanks to one of the readers, `Melroy van den Berg`, **I think you don't need `--runInBand` if you open and close database connection with `beforeEach` and `afterEach`** rather than the `beforeAll` and `afterAll`.
+Not tested, but it should be the root cause of the problem that I was encountering previously!

+Why?
+Because when you try to test CRUD against the same record for same collection with the same database connection, of course you will encounter race condition.
+Even though this is something that won't happen in production time.

+And when you simply open new connection for each test, then this race condition problem will be solved naturally in the database layer.

+And why do we need to worry about how many database connection we are opening during test time?! :D

+But if your machine can't handle it.
+Then feel free to maintain database connection in a test suite basis.
+Nothing wrong with that, your tests are still isolated if you done it right.
+And manage database connection is a test basis won't promise the isolation of tests, it's a different problem.

 ## 9. End